Reed-CompBio/spras/CONTRIBUTING.md

   sources NODEID
 0    True      A
 ```
-Note the behavior of the `request_node_columns` function when there are missing values in that column of the node table.
+Note the behaviors of the `request_node_columns` function when there are missing values in that column of the node table and when multiple columns are requested.
+`request_node_columns` always returns the `NODEID` column in addition to the requested columns.

 Now implement the `generate_inputs` function, following the `omicsintegrator1.py` example.
 The nodes should be any node in the dataset that has a prize set, any node that is a source, or any node that is a target.